icopy-site/awesome/docs/awesome/Awesome-Sitecore.md

 - [Scriban syntax coloring and auto completion](https://github.com/AdamNaj/SitecoreScriban-vscode) - Scriban syntax coloring and intellisense for known objects extension for Visual Studio Code.
 - [Westco SXA Extensions](https://github.com/michaellwest/westco-sxa-extensions) - Sitecore Experience Accelerator (SXA) extensions.
 - [docker-sxa-node](https://github.com/michaellwest/docker-sxa-node) - Demonstrates using the SXA CLI from within a Docker container with Node installed.
+- [SXA Securty Headers](https://github.com/GuitarRich/SXA.SecurityHeaders) - Shows how to implemenmt response security headers on an exaple of SXA, but they are truly Helix-generic.

 ## Testing